softwaremill/sttp-openai/README.md

 ## Contributing

-If you have a question, or hit a problem, feel free to post on our https://softwaremill.community/c/sttp-client/
+If you have a question, or hit a problem, feel free to post on our community https://softwaremill.community/c/sttp-client/

 Or, if you encounter a bug, something is unclear in the code or documentation, don’t hesitate and open an issue on GitHub.